paulstephane/UPL_Accessory/README.md

 - id3v2 tags should contain at minimum the artist, album, title, track number
 - first file of each folder can contain an image (album cover art, preferably in small format)

 The program available in this repository is designed to *assist* in copying your music files to USB keys in a format compatible with the use of the UPL96ETL.
-It is written with Livecode community edition, and the source files are available here so that features can be added if required.
+It is written with Livecode community edition (open source).

 It has only been tested on Windows.

 ## Prerequisites